Table of Contents[Hide][Show]

 Cellular communication is important for a healthy immune system.

-Borage oil – Is also a source of GLA (good Omega-6) fatty acids.
+is also a source of GLA (good Omega-6) fatty acids (quality brands).
 It comes from the seeds of the edible borage flowering plant.

 There are numerous other nuts and seeds to derive oil from, some studied, some not yet, some rare, or not available commercially.
 We won’t spend time on all of them today.